 - More Expertise – By the nature of having more people to bounce ideas off of, you naturally have more heads in the game.
 Two, three, four, etc. heads are better than one.
-You’ll also likely have people with diverse skillsets and strengths that can tackle your areas of weakness.
+You’ll also likely have people with diverse skill sets and strengths that can tackle your areas of weakness.

 - Liabilities – In a general partnership, all partners are fully responsible for liabilities of the business and each other’s actions (i.e. if one partner is sued, the rest are still liable).
-In limited partnerships, where limited partners are often just investors, they are only liable up to the investment they make.
+In limited partnerships, where limited partners are often just investors, they are only liable for the investment they make.

 Beyond sole proprietorship, a huge caveat for all business entities of more than one individual liability.
 It’s crucial to create an agreement between yourself and your partners.
-When you’re starting out, you tend to agree on a lot and things feel like everyone contributes to a shared goa.
+When you’re starting out, you tend to agree on a lot and things feel like everyone contributes to a shared goal.
 However, more often than not as your business grows so too do the goals and views of the business by all involved.
 This can often lead to arguments and conflict which can get costly.
 This is especially true if you don’t have an underlying agreement in place that discusses how to handle these issues.

 Corporations are much more complex and expensive than the comparatively simple structures listed above.
 Like partnerships, there are many types of corporations but the most common are C corps and S corps.
 The chief distinction of both of these is that they are entirely separate legal entities from you as an individual.
-They have their own legal rights, can sell stock, be sued, etc..
-And because, for all intents and purposes, they are a separate person, they provide the most protection from personal liability.
+They have their own legal rights, can sell stock, be sued, etc. And because, for all intents and purposes, they are a separate person, they provide the most protection from personal liability.

 All corporations technically begin as C corporations and typically have the familiar organization of issuing stock and shareholders who elect directors to oversee the business.
 C corps pay tax on profits at their corporate rate and any profits distributed to shareholders in the form of dividends are then subject to being taxed again at that individual’s tax rate.
 Double taxation is not necessarily ideal but this type of entity has its benefits.